-If a gym membership is too costly as you get set up in your first apartment, check out our tips for setting up a home gym.
+If you decide a gym membership is too expensive while paying for your first apartment, check out our tips for setting up a home gym.

-Give yourself a budget for fun.
-Take a look at your spending habits and figure out how much money you need to set aside in order to entertain yourself with movies, fancy dinners, outings, and other activities.
-This is how much you should expect to spend at a movie theater in these cities:
+You also need a fun budget to enjoy your lifestyle.
+Take a look at your spending habits and figure out how much money you need to set aside in order to entertain yourself with movies, dinners, outings, and other activities.
+To give you an idea of what you’re looking at, here’s how much you should expect to spend at a movie theater in the following cities.

 |City||Average Movie Ticket|

-Knowing what to budget for is step one.
+Knowing what to budget for is just the first step.
 But knowing how to budget is equally important.
 Here are some of our top tips on how to budget for an apartment.

-You can download some of the popular banking apps for iPhone here:
+You can download some of the popular banking apps for iPhone using the below links.

-You can download some of the popular banking apps for Android here:
+You can download some of the popular banking apps for Android using the below links.

 2. Use a Spreadsheet

-A spreadsheet can be particularly helpful in the first few months of moving into your first place, as many additional expenses pop up that you may not think about when financially planning for your new place.
-Spreadsheet budgets give you a way to see how all of your money is moving in one, simplified place.
+A spreadsheet is particularly helpful when figuring out how to budget for an apartment.
+Many additional expenses pop up that you may not think about when financially planning for your new place.
+A budget spreadsheet gives you a way to see how all your money is moving in one simplified place.

 3. Use a Budgeting App